CutePotatoDev/TUI/readme.md

 	- [ ] One line and multi line string support.
 	- [ ] Calculate height and width of element from content.
 	- [ ] Foreground and background color.
-* Cursor:
-    - [ ] Coordinates, relative to parent element.
-	- [ ] Type (linear, point, ...).
-	    - Linear - By default cursor is on firs element of line.
-		- Point - Use coordinates to determine cursor location.